pingcap/blog/lesson-learned-from-40-k-qps-and-20-billion-rows-of-data-in-a-single-scale-out-cluster.md

 ## Our pain points

-JD Cloud's OSS provides a full range of products including file upload, storage, download, distribution, and online processing.
+JD Cloud & AI's OSS provides a full range of products including file upload, storage, download, distribution, and online processing.
 We aim to offer a safe, stable, massive, and convenient object storage service for users.

 In this section, I'll elaborate on challenges we encountered in storing OSS metadata and our exploration to redesign the metadata storage system.